 Essential oils can help you calm down and feel more confident.
 Always do a test patch first to make sure you don’t have an allergic reaction to the oils.
 Different oils have different effects on different people so try try them out but these may be particularly useful for confidence:

 - Bergomot to instil brightness and positivity

 - Jasmine for worthiness

 You can also try Eco Modern’s Free Spirit Blend to boost your confidence.
 (Note this is an affiliate link – if you make a purchase, we may earn a small commission but this does not cost you anything extra.)

 11. What to do when fear takes over

 What do you have to do to feel and believe in yourself?
 I hear a lot of people say you have to walk your talk until you become it, others write down affirmations until they believe it and others exercise and become trained until they are feeling very confident at what they are doing, but when fear takes over it can be difficult to overcome.
-Here are a few tips when fear can take over.
+Here are a few practices you can do when you’re feeling fearful.

-Put your hand on your forehead.
+- Put one hand on your forehead and one hand on the back of your head so that your hands are opposite each other on the front and back of your head.
 When we are fearful, we are in fight/flight mode where your brain is active at the base of your head.
 By putting your hand on your forehead, it allows the blood to flow forward to your forehead allowing you to be more logical and rational in your thinking.

 Life is full of challenges, and there are many times when you’ll find it difficult to keep your confidence up.